yoshuawuyts/knowledge/english.md

 the way in which constituent parts are interrelated or arranged.
 > "the topology of a computer network"

+### banal
+So lacking in originality as to be obvious and boring.
+> "songs with banal, repeated words"

 ## sayings
 Nice phrases, makes you sound smarter.